hashicorp/consul/website/source/api/acl-legacy.html.md

 ---
 layout: api
-page_title: ACLs - HTTP API
+page_title: Legacy ACLs - HTTP API
-sidebar_current: api-acls
+sidebar_current: api-acls-legacy
 description: |-
-  The /acl endpoints create, update, destroy, and query ACL tokens in Consul.
+  The /acl endpoints create, update, destroy, and query Legacy ACL tokens in Consul.
 ---

+-> **Consul 1.4.0 deprecates the legacy ACL system completely.** It's _strongly_ recommended you do not build anything using the legacy system and consider using the new ACL [Token](/docs/api/acl-token.html) and [Policy](/docs/api/acl-policy.html) APIs instead.

 # ACL HTTP API

-The `/acl` endpoints create, update, destroy, and query ACL tokens in Consul.
+These `/acl` endpoints create, update, destroy, and query ACL tokens in Consul.
 For more information about ACLs, please see the [ACL Guide](/docs/guides/acl.html).

 ## Bootstrap ACLs